Rohan-Repo/MERN-User-App/README.md

 Test API endpoints with tools like Postman or ThunderClient.
 Use the React front-end to interact with the server and manage users.

-## Contributing

-Contributions and improvements are welcome!
-Please open an issue or pull request for suggestions.

 ## License

 This project is open source and available for learning.